-(1) "Allowable Expense" is the necessary, reasonable, and customary item of expense for health care, when the item of expense is covered at least in part under any of the Plans involved, except where a statute requires a different definition.
-However, items of expense under coverages such as dental care, vision care, prescription drug or hearing aid programs may be excluded from the definition of Allowable Expense.
-A plan which provides benefits only for any such items of expense may limit its definition of Allowable Expenses to like items of expense.

-(2) When a Plan provides benefits in the form of services, the reasonable cash value of each service will be considered as both an Allowable Expense and a benefit paid.

-(3) The difference between the cost of a private hospital room and the cost of a semiprivate hospital room is not considered an Allowable Expense under the above definition unless the patient's stay in a private hospital room is medically necessary either in terms of generally accepted medical practice, or as specifically defined in the Plan.

-(4) When COB is restricted in its use to a specific coverage in a contract (for example, major medical or dental), the definition of "Allowable Expense" must include the corresponding expenses or services to which COB applies.
+- (1) "Allowable Expense" means any health care expense for a covered person that is covered in full or in part by any of the plans covering the person, except where a statute requires a different definition, and that is not subject to reduction due to any person's responsibility for coinsurance, copayment or deductible.
+However, any expense under coverages such as dental care, vision care, prescription drug or hearing aid programs may be excluded from the definition of Allowable Expense.
+A plan which provides benefits only for any such expense may limit its definition of Allowable Expenses to such expense. - (2) When a Plan provides benefits in the form of services, the reasonable cash value of each service will be considered as both an Allowable Expense and a benefit paid. - (3) The difference between the cost of a private hospital room and the cost of a semiprivate hospital room is not considered an Allowable Expense, as defined in subdivision (1) of this subsection, unless the patient's stay in a private hospital room is medically necessary either in terms of generally accepted medical practice, or as specifically defined in the Plan. - (4) When COB is restricted in its use to a specific coverage in a contract (for example, major medical or dental), the definition of "Allowable Expense" shall include the corresponding expenses or services to which COB applies.

-(f) Claim.
+- (f) Claim.
 A request that benefits of a Plan be provided or paid.
-The benefits claimed may be in the form of:

-- (1) services (including supplies);

-- (2) payment for all or a portion of the expenses incurred;

-- (3) a combination of (1) and (2) above; or

-- (4) an indemnification.

-- (g) Claim Determination Period.

-(1) This is the period of time, which must be not less than twelve consecutive months, over which Allowable Expenses are compared with total benefits payable in the absence of COB, to determine:

-(A) whether overinsurance exists; and

-(B) how much each Plan will pay or provide.
+The benefits claimed may be in the form of: - (1) services (including supplies); - (2) payment for all or a portion of the expenses incurred; - (3) a combination of subdivisions (1) and (2) of this subsection; or - (4) an indemnification. - (g) Claim Determination Period. - (1) This is the period of time, which shall be not less than twelve consecutive months, over which Allowable Expenses are compared with total benefits payable in the absence of COB, to determine: - (A) whether overinsurance exists; and - (B) how much each Plan will pay or provide.

-It usually is a calendar year, but a Plan may use some other period of time that fits the coverage of the group contract.
+The claim determination period usually is a calendar year, but a Plan may use some other period of time that fits the coverage of the group contract.
 A person may be covered by a Plan during a portion of a Claim Determination Period if that person's coverage starts or ends during that Claim Determination Period.